-- If you are pregnant or nursing do not take.
+- If you are pregnant or nursing do not take it.

-- If you have an autoimmune disease do not take because it could stimulate immune system.
+- If you have an autoimmune disease do not take it because it could stimulate the immune system.

 - Always consult with your doctor before taking anything new especially if you are on medication or having treatment.